FaultyTwo/mongodb-program/README.md

 Check `requirements.txt` for required libraries.

 ## Building a .EXE file
-You can build a .EXE file from the source code using `pyinstaller` libraries, then type in the console:
+You can build a .EXE file from the source code using `pyinstaller` libraries, then type in the console:<br>
 `pyinstaller --onefile main.py`

 ## Future Features